Skip to content

 Parameters:

 The values to compare.
 If a string is provided, it is assumed to be the name of the column.
+If a Column is provided, it is assumed to be a column in the dataset.
 If a Func is provided, it is assumed to be a function returning a value.
-If an int, float, or Sequence is provided, it is assumed to be a literal.
+If an int or float is provided, it is assumed to be a literal.

 Returns: